Information on the coronavirus provided by the MCM

 I am expected to pick up the topic of my project/ seminar/bachelor or master thesis within the next weeks.
 What do I have to consider?

-As a result of the current health and hygiene requirements, we will keep the MCM building (including the Heribert Meffert Library) closed until further notice, but at least until the end of the semester (i.e., September 30th).
-Only employees (including studentischer Hilfskräfte) will have regular access.
+As a result of the current health and hygiene requirements, the MCM building will remain closed until further notice.
+Only MCM employees (including student assistants) will have access.
+Exceptions are courses that are held at the Marketing Center.

 We therefore follow the procedure of the last months: